 3. Be flexible

 “It’s good to come in with a lot of ideas, but also be flexible in different situations.
 Each co-writing scenario requires a different contribution.
-Some people are gonna need you to write the lyrics, some people are gonna need you to write the groove, the beat, or the chords.
+Some people are going need you to write the lyrics, some people are going to need you to write the groove, the beat, or the chords.
 You have to figure out what your role is and assess that as quickly as possible.
 Some people always have the same role, but if you don’t, it will depend on the needs of the person you’re working with.”

 4. Work efficiently.